What you'll study

 Students will enter into an observed practice teaching stage, demonstrating their ability to teach each step of the Linklater Method.
 They will work with the Course Leader and their peers to refine their practical and theoretical knowledge.
 Detailed one to one voice tutorials will be held, as well as teaching practice support tutorials.

-Students will also engage in independent practice teaching work with community groups, peers and/or other Rose Bruford students, with ongoing feedback from the Course Leader and other Designated Linklater Teachers.
+Students will also engage in independent practice teaching work with community groups, peers and/or other Rose Bruford College students, with ongoing feedback from the Course Leader and other Designated Linklater Teachers.
 Selected practice teaching sessions will be observed and critiqued.

 The cohort will create a collaborative Applied Theatre project engaging with others in a creative endeavour.